About Our School

 All jewellery must be removed for PE lessons.

-Outdoors An attractive, warm versatile fleece jacket with school logo is optional for winter
+Outdoors: A warm versatile fleece jacket with school logo is optional for winter but all children should bring a coat throughout Autumn, Winter & Spring.

 Sports Clothing: White t-shirt with school logo (available from The School Shop), blue shorts and plimsolls.